nowyasimi/no8am/README.md

 Contributing
 -------

 This project has features that can be developed by students with any level of CS experience.
-See the [issues](https://github.com/nowyasimi/no8am/issues) page for features that are tagged as `goodfirstbug`.
+Look for the `good first bug` label on the [issues](https://github.com/nowyasimi/no8am/issues) page to get started.

+Please create an issue for discussion before submitting pull requests.
+Pull requests should target `master` and leave it in a deployable state.

 License
 -------